vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 189

 dhvan), for the treatment of Śabdadhvan.
-All the three sub-passages of word namely Varṇādhvan, Pada- dhvan and Manträdhvan have been subsumed under the third ancillary item called Varnabhedakrama com- mencing at the T.A.
+All the three sub-passages of word namely Varṇādhvan, Pada- dhvan and Mantrādhvan have been subsumed under the third ancillary item called Varnabhedakrama com- mencing at the T.A.
 11.43.
 The subsequent Ahnikas till 14th do not call for any comment.
 In the 15th Ahnika two things attract our attention.
 One, the 28th ancil- lary topic is introduced as Samaya Karma by Jaya- ratha,' while Abhinavagupta takes it as Samaya Karma relating to sleep.
 Two, Ahnikas from 15th to 27th form a cluster dealing with daily rites (Nityakarma) whereas the 28th deals with occasional rites (Naimittikakarma).
 However, the colophon of the 15th Ahnika in Jayaratha's commentary also hints at inclusion of Naimittika in the 15th.
 If our understanding of the text is adequate, it offers a fit case for future investigation as to how Naimit- tika could prematurely creep in at this point.
 Simi- larly the tenth ancillary issue in the 16th Ahnika i.c., Mantrasattaprayojanam is a bit confusing.
 From the prefatory remark it looks like single item mean- ing 'purpose of the existence of Mantra' whereas in treatment it actually has twin elements, the phrase meaning "existence and purpose of Mantra"."
 In a sense, two simple ancillary issues instead of one complex item would have been far better.
 But Abhi- navagupta prefers it that way.

 1. इदानीं सामयं कर्म अभिधातुमाह